-When it came to water resistance, the performance of the Screeline was a tale of two fabrics.
-The stretchy main fabric found in the pelvis and upper legs proved to have an awesome DWR component, forcing water to bead up instantly and drip off, with minimal absorption taking place.
-On the other hand, the more durable nylon panels in the seat, knees, and lower legs didn't seem to be water resistant whatsoever, were highly absorbent, and soaked through pretty much instantly.
-This fabric performed equal to or worse in our testing than the cotton fabrics found on the Mountain Hardwear Men's Hardwear AP Pant as well as the KUHL Kontra Air.
-Of course, we admit that perhaps these pants did have DWR coating in these panels that had simply washed off in the few months we used them, but either way, this still presents a problem, and all the pants were tested at the same time, after a very similar amount of wear and usage.
-We couldn't give these pants more than 5 out of 10 for this metric.
+When it comes to water resistance, the performance of the Screeline was a tale of two fabrics.
+The stretchy main fabric found in the pelvis and upper legs proved to have an awesome DWR coating, allowing water to bead up and run off, with minimal absorption taking place.
+On the other hand, the more durable nylon panels in the seat, knees, and lower legs don't seem to be water resistant whatsoever, are highly absorbent, and soaked through instantly.
+This fabric performed worse than the cotton fabrics found on the Mountain Hardwear Men's Hardwear AP Pant as well as the KUHL Kontra Air.
+Perhaps the DWR coating washed off in these sections in the few months that we used them, but either way, this still presents a problem, and all the pants were tested at the same time, after a very similar amount of wear and usage.

-Another slightly disappointing aspect of this promising pant was the relative lack of functional features and pockets.
+Another slightly disappointing aspect of this promising pant was the comparative lack of functional features and pockets.
 We liked that it came with an integrated flat webbing belt and plastic buckle, much like The North Face Paramount 3.0, but found that the buckle didn't stay super tight on its own.
 We also wish that this pant had more than the two hand pockets, one single rear pocket, and one zippered stash pocket on the side of the right leg that was smaller than the ones found on every other pant with a similar design, such as the Arc'teryx Perimeter or Patagonia Quandary.
-Lastly, we felt that the plastic snap button for the front of the waist seemed a bit cheap for an expensive hiking pant, and thought this could have been easily upgraded with a standard metal button and hole.
-We gave this pant 5 out of 10 for features.
+Lastly, we feel that the plastic snap button for the front of the waist seems a bit cheap for an expensive hiking pant, and think this could be easily upgraded with a standard metal button and hole.